Contents

 (gdb) disassemble

-Reading assembly becomes necessary here.
-DWARF split debug info (-gsplit-dwarf flag) lets you keep debug symbols separate from the deployed binary, so you can ship a smaller binary and load symbols in the debugger when needed.
+Reading assembly is the only way here.
+DWARF split debug info (-gsplit-dwarf flag) lets you keep debug symbols out of the deployed binary.
+You ship a smaller binary and load the symbols in the debugger when you need them.

 GDB vs LLDB Quick Reference

-For anyone switching between the two debuggers, here are the key differences in a single table:
+For anyone bouncing between the two debuggers, here are the key gaps in one table:

 ActionGDBLLDB